 Mill Ruins Park Tailrace Bridges

-The photo above are of the two largest mills on the Minneapolis side of the river.
+The photo above is a view of the two largest mills on the Minneapolis side of the river.
 The west side of the river is referred to as the Minneapolis side since the east side was once the city of Saint Anthony.
 The city of Saint Anthony merged with Minneapolis in 1872.
 The nearest mill is the Gold Medal Flour mill.
 Next to is the burned out shell of the Washburn A Mill, now the Mill City Museum.
 Further down is a mill converted into a top shelf hotel.

 There once was a second row of mills between the location where this photo was taken (near the river) and the remaining mills.
 This included the Minneapolis Mill, Excelsior Mill, Empire Mill, and the Pillsbury B Mill.
 Those were destroyed in a fire in 1881, and the foundations form the basis of the Mill Ruins Park.